What is Merch by Amazon? In short, it’s an on-demand printing service for t-shirts.

 If you’re a creator or seller, the best answer to the question of ‘what is Amazon Merch’ would be that it’s a great opportunity.
-It’s a chance to sell t-shirts online without having to actually make them, print them, or ship them.
+It’s a chance to sell t-shirts online without having to actually make them, print them, or ship them to customers.

 In fact, you don’t even need an actual website or online business to do it.
 Amazon takes care of everything for you on their platform.
 Amazon is, of course, one of the most successful, sizeable, and well-known e-commerce platforms in the world.

-Merch hasn’t reached its full potential yet, but it is firmly established.
-Sellers that have entered into this opportunity have reported notable growth.
+Merch hasn’t reached its full potential yet, but it is now firmly established.
+Sellers that have entered into this opportunity have reported decent growth.
 If you’re not involved with it yet, we recommend getting started.

 How To Get Merch by Amazon Approval

-Your Merch by Amazon account will be separate to your main Seller Central account so everyone will need to apply.
+Your Merch by Amazon account will be separate from your main Seller Central account.
+Even if you are already selling on Amazon, you will need to apply.

-To set up an account the first thing you need to do is get an Merch by Amazon invitation.
+To set up an account, the first thing you need to do is get a Merch by Amazon invitation.
 You need to visit https://merch.amazon.com and click on ‘Sign Up’.

-Amazon then requires you to fill out a short application form if you are interested.
+Amazon then requires you to fill out a short application form if you want to be accepted.
 You need to tell them a little about your design ideas and then you need to wait for approval.

 How Does Merch by Amazon Work?

-Once you get approved and Amazon is satisfied with the information you provided, you will get access to your Merch dashboard.
+Once you get Merch by Amazon approval and they are satisfied with the information you provided, you will get access to your Merch dashboard.
 This is where you can: